MananKGarg/NCC-Magazine/We/We Compete.md

 # <p align = 'center' > We Celebrate
-## <p align = 'center > "The important thing in life is not to triumph , but to compete." - Pierre De Coubertin
+## <p align = 'center' > "The important thing in life is not to triumph , but to compete." - Pierre De Coubertin

 Competition is the real world and those who have talent or work the hardest , become successful .
 Competitions in IIT are inevitable and competition for IITians is inseparable !!!
 Here too , at NCC IIT Bombay competitions are integral part .
 Various GCs are